AxisCommunications/acap3-examples/vdo-larod/README.md

 * **app/package.conf.cpu** - Defines the application and its configuration when building for CPU with TensorFlow Lite.
 * **app/package.conf.edgetpu** - Defines the application and its configuration when building chip and model for Google TPU.
 * **app/vdo-larod.c** - Application using larod, written in C.
+* **build.sh** - Builds and tags the image of vdo_larod image e.g., vdo_larod:1.0 and the .eap file.
+* **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 * **README.md** - Step by step instructions on how to run the example.
 * **yuv** - Folder containing files for building libyuv.